-Magistrates Court Prosecutions (c)
+(c) Magistrates Court Prosecutions

-- Assistance may be provided in relation to summary prosecutions where conviction is likely, having regard to all the circumstances, including prior convictions, to result in: - the imposition of a gaol sentence; or - B. the applicant suffers from a disability or disadvantage which prevents self-representation. - (ii) Where an applicant is in receipt of a grant of legal assistance for a contest mention hearing in the Magistrates Court and receives a sentence indication from the presiding Magistrate which indicates that a sentence of imprisonment is not likely, the grant of aid will not be extended beyond that contest mention hearing. - (iii) Where aid is sought to defend a charge, applicants must satisfy the Commission that they have a genuine defence to the charge on the merits or that there is a strong possibility that a no case submission would be successful.
-The Commission will not fund the defence of a matter solely on the basis of putting the prosecution to proof. - (iv) A grant of aid will not be made available for any traffic offences unless the applicant is charged with dangerous or negligent driving that result in death or serious injury. - A grant of aid will not be made available for drug charges that are triable summarily. (v) - A grant of aid will not be made available for applications to breach Community-based orders (vi) including probation or community service breaches, breaches of bail or failure to appear charges (this extends to applications brought in the Supreme Court).
+- Assistance may be provided in relation to summary prosecutions where conviction is likely, having regard to all the circumstances, including prior convictions, to result in: - the imposition of a gaol sentence; or - the applicant suffers from a disability or disadvantage which prevents self-representation. - Where an applicant is in receipt of a grant of legal assistance for a contest mention hearing in (ii) the Magistrates Court and receives a sentence indication from the presiding Magistrate which indicates that a sentence of imprisonment is not likely, the grant of aid will not be extended beyond that contest mention hearing. - Where aid is sought to defend a charge, applicants must satisfy the Commission that they have (iii) a genuine defence to the charge on the merits or that there is a strong possibility that a no case submission would be successful.
+The Commission will not fund the defence of a matter solely on the basis of putting the prosecution to proof. - (iv) A grant of aid will not be made available for any traffic offences unless the applicant is charged with dangerous or negligent driving that result in death or serious injury. - (v) A grant of aid will not be made available for drug charges that are triable summarily. - (vi) A grant of aid will not be made available for applications to breach Community-based orders including probation or community service breaches, breaches of bail or failure to appear charges (this extends to applications brought in the Supreme Court).

-Youth Justice Act Matters (d)
+(d) Youth Justice Act Matters

-- Most matters arising under the Youth Justice Act 1997 are now dealt with out of Court by cautioning and community conferencing.
+- (i) Most matters arising under the Youth Justice Act 1997 are now dealt with out of Court by cautioning and community conferencing.
 Therefore those matters that are the subject of Court proceedings are considered serious.
 However, aid will only be granted where there is a probability of serious consequences (ie detention) following a conviction.
-However, aid may be made available if special circumstances surround the case, or the applicant. - (ii) Aid for a defended hearing or trial will be subject to the Commission's State Merits Test. - (iii) A grant of aid for a Youth Justice Act 1997 matter will be given to a Tasmania Legal Aid practitioner, in preference to a private practitioner, unless a conflict or exceptional circumstances exist, or is deemed by the Commission to be appropriate to do so.
+However, aid may be made available if special circumstances surround the case, or the applicant. - Aid for a defended hearing or trial will be subject to the Commission's State Merits Test. (ii) - A grant of aid for a Youth Justice Act 1997 matter will be given to a Commission practitioner, in (iii) preference to a private practitioner, unless exceptional circumstances exist.